sgafurov/cisc-3140-course/lab4/README.md

 # Lab 4 🚗 🚙
+Lab 4 is a fullstack CRUD app that utilizes a frontend and backend to create, read, update, delete the entries in the cars database.

 # How to Start The App
 First, cd into lab4/backend and execute 'npm run devStart' to get the backend up and running.
 This will also make connection with sqlite database, create the table, and populate it.